Weroance: Matrilineal inheritance

-In Powhatan society, women could inherit power, because the inheritance of power was matrilineal.
+In the Powhatan Confederacy, women could inherit power, because the inheritance of power was matrilineal.
 In A Map of Virginia John Smith of Jamestown explains:His [Chief Powhatan's] kingdome descendeth not to his sonnes nor children: but first to his brethren, whereof he hath 3 namely Opitchapan, Opechancanough, and Catataugh; and after their decease to his sisters.
 First to the eldest sister, then to the rest: and after them to the heires male and female of the eldest sister; but never to the heires of the males.